Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Discussion

-Having established that the $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ models are reasonably accurate and chemically interpretable, we next use them for data-driven screening and optimization of thermoelectric materials.
-Specifically, we apply the trained models to 104{,}567 unique compositions from the Materials Project database~\cite{jain2013commentary} that are not present in the training or test sets.
-As shown in Figure~\ref{fig:findings_1}(a), our initial screening focuses on binary and ternary compounds that are predicted to be thermodynamically relatively stable (energy above hull smaller than 0.1~eV/atom) and exhibit finite band gaps.
-Among the 14{,}830 compounds that satisfy these criteria, 2{,}522 are predicted to have low $\kappa \leq 2$~\wmk at 300~K and are thus promising candidates for further exploration.
+Having established that the $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ models are reasonably accurate and chemically interpretable, we proceed to use them for the data-driven screening and PGEC optimization of uncharacterized thermoelectric materials.
+Specifically, we deploy the trained models to 104{,}567 unique compositions from the Materials Project database~\cite{jain2013commentary} that are not present in the training or test sets.
+As shown in Figure~\ref{fig:findings_1}(a), our initial screening focuses on binary and ternary compounds that are predicted to be thermodynamically stable (energy above hull smaller than 0.1~eV/atom) and exhibit finite band gaps.
+Among the 14{,}830 compounds that satisfy these criteria, our dual-model framework identifies 2{,}522 materials with low $\kappa$ ($\leq 2$~\wmk) at 300~K, marking them as promising candidates for further exploration.
 The predicted $\kappa$ and $\kappa_\mathrm{L}/\kappa$ values for these 2{,}522 compositions are shown in Figure~\ref{fig:findings_1}(b).

-To further evaluate our models' generalizability to unseen real-world TE materials, we randomly selected, from this set of 2{,}522 compounds, several reported but relatively overlooked materials (AgBiS$_2$~\cite{AgBiS2}, CuSbS$_2$~\cite{CuSbS2}, In$_4$SnSe$_4$~\cite{In4SnSe4}, Sr$_3$AlSb$_3$~\cite{Sr3AlSb3}, and TbCuTe$_2$~\cite{TbCuTe2}) that are not recorded in Starrydata.
-We also confirmed that their doped variants are not included in Starrydata.
-For each material, we compare the predicted (dashed lines) and reported (solid lines) $\kappa$ from the literature in Figure~\ref{fig:findings_1}(c).
-The overall agreement is reasonably good, consistent with the MAE of approximately 0.4~\wmk for our model (Figure~\ref{fig:additive_baseline_performance}).
-The temperature-dependent trends of all five materials are also well captured, further supporting the use of our models for screening and predicting $\kappa$ of previously unseen compositions at various temperatures.
+To further evaluate our models' generalizability to unseen real-world TE materials, we randomly selected, from this set of 2{,}522 compounds, several reported but historically overlooked materials, including AgBiS$_2$~\cite{AgBiS2}, CuSbS$_2$~\cite{CuSbS2}, In$_4$SnSe$_4$~\cite{In4SnSe4}, Sr$_3$AlSb$_3$~\cite{Sr3AlSb3}, and TbCuTe$_2$~\cite{TbCuTe2}.
+We verified that neither these pristine host compounds nor any of their doped variants exist in our curated dataset.
+For each blind candidate, we compare the predicted (dashed lines) and literature-reported (solid lines) temperature-dependent $\kappa$ in Figure~\ref{fig:findings_1}(c).
+The overall agreement is reasonably good, and the temperature-dependent trends of all five materials are also well captured.